alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

   "timezone": "[Optional] Timezone in IANA format (e.g. 'Europe/London').", "azure": {
-    "adminGroupName": "Azure Security Group that admins of this Safe Haven will belong to (see below for details).", "activeDirectoryTenantId": "Tenant ID for the Azure Active Directory containing users (see below for details on how to obtain this).", "location": "Azure location to deploy the management environment into (e.g. 'uksouth').", "subscriptionName": "Azure subscription to deploy the management environment into."
+    "adminGroupName": "Azure Security Group that admins of this Safe Haven will belong to (see below for details).", "microsoftEntraTenantId": "Tenant ID for the Microsoft Entra containing users (see below for details on how to obtain this).", "location": "Azure location to deploy the management environment into (e.g. 'uksouth').", "subscriptionName": "Azure subscription to deploy the management environment into."
   },